SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Methodology

 \subsection{Pre-trained ASR and Alignment Module}

 We align the acoustic frames with the corresponding reference phoneme to obtain the start and end timestamps.
-For the force alignment, we employ the Hidden Markov Model-Time Delay Neural Network (HMM- TDNN)\footnote{https://kaldi-asr.org/models/m13} as the acoustic module.
-It is trained on Librispeech ASR task with Kaldi \cite{kaldi}.
+For the force alignment, we employ the Hidden Markov Model-Time Delay Neural Network (HMM- TDNN)\footnote{https://kaldi-asr.org/models/m13} trained on Librispeech corpus as the acoustic model for SpeechOcean762 dataset alignment, and we used a CS-AR acoustic model ... for AraVoiceL2 alignment.
+Both acoustic models are trained using Kaldi \cite{kaldi}.